asachs01/asachs01.github.io/content/post/badass-monitoring-pt-1.md

 <video src="https://dad6pq311uj47.cloudfront.net/items/0v2D2J0Z3p1L190a1c0E/Screen%20Recording%202019-05-31%20at%2004.57%20PM.mov" controls style="display: block;height: auto;width: 100%;">Screen Recording 2019-05-31 at 04.57 PM.mov</video>

 There we have it!
 Both Sensu and Gremlin are working like we expect them to.
-In the next post, I'll cover how to start making your monitoring alerts more useful.
+In the next post, I'm going to dig a bit more into the "why" of using a chaos engineering tool like Gremlin to test monitoring tools like Sensu.

 *<!--LINKS-->*
 [1]: https://media.giphy.com/media/BqPljBK6V9ZPG/giphy.gif